cztodelat/QuizTelegramBot/README.md

 [![](https://img.shields.io/badge/%40Quiz4MeBot-Telegram-blue)](https://t.me/Quiz4MeBot)

-**Quiz4MeBot** is a Telegram chatbot with which you can have an exciting and interesting time, testing your knowledge on various topics.
+**Quiz4MeBot** is a Telegram chatbot with which you can have an exciting and interesting time, check your knowledge on various topics.
 Start chatting with it on Telegram to find out more 🙂

 It is simple, just type "/start", choose a topic and check your knowledge in a particular area!